ahammel/ProbeGenerator/README.md

     "SPAM#exon[*] ** / EGGS#exon[*] **"

+## Coordinate statements

+The exact genomic location of the breakpoints of the fusion event can also be specified directly using the coordinate-statement format:

+    "chromosome:breakpoint(+|-)bases/chromosome:breakpoint(+|-)bases"

+No globbing is allowed in coordinate statements.
+Any white-space between elements of the statement is ignored.

+Note that, unlike exon statements, a coordinate statement always corresponds to exactly one probe sequence.

+### Examples

-A probe for a fusion event between the 100th base pair of chromosome 1 and the 200th base pair of chromsome Y, with 25 bases on either side:
+A probe for a fusion event between the 100th base pair of chromosome 1 and the 200th base pair of chromosome Y, with 25 bases on either side:

     "1:100-25/Y:200+25"

+## SNP statements

+An SNP statement, as the name suggests, specifies a probe for a single-nucleotide polymorphism event.
+The syntax is as follows:

+    "chromosome: coordinate reference > mutation / bases"

+The "reference > mutation" element specifies the polymorphism (e.g. "A>C").
+Either the reference or the mutation base can be globbed.
+If the reference and the mutation base are identical, no probe sequence is produced.

+The length of the probe sequence is determined by 'bases'.
+The mutant base is in the centre of the probe (or as near as possible when the number of bases is even).

+### Dealing with strand

+In databases such as [COSMIC][cosmic_link], the SNP mutations are usually described relative to the reading frame of the gene.
+An A>G mutation in a SNP catalogue may be a T>C mutation relative to the plus strand of the reference genome.

+When the reference base in the probe statement is the reverse complement of the reference base, the entire probe sequence is reverse-complemented and the mutation specified in the statement is applied.
+If the base in the reference genome is neither the specified reference base nor its reverse complement (e.g.: an 'A>T' mutation is specified and the reference base is 'C'), no probe sequence is generated and a warning message is printed.

+### Globbing

+If the reference base is globbed, probe sequences will be generated for both the base at that location in the genome and its reverse-complement.

+If a glob character is supplied for the mutation base, all three possible SNPs at that genomic location will are generated.
+Globbing reference as well as the mutation base results in the same probe sequence, but there is no check to see whether the base at the genomic reference matches the specified reference.

+### Examples

+An A>C mutation at the 100th base of the X chromosome with 25 bases either side of it:

+     "X:100 A>C /51"

+Probes for both the A>C event specified above and a T>C event on the opposite
+strand:

+     "X:100 *>C /51"

+A ten base pair probe for any mutation at the 1000th base pair of chromosome 3:

+     "3:1000 *>* /10"

+## Comments

+Any probe statement can be followed by a comment.
+Comments have no effect, except that they are printed in the head of the probe.
+This is used to attach additional information to the probe.

+Comments start with two hyphens ('--') and continue to the end of the line.

+E.g:

+     "X:100 A>C /51                    -- SNP found in patient XYZ"
+     "FOO#exon[1]-25 -> BAR#exon[3]+25 -- confers resistance to madeupifam"
+     "2:119726736+25/2:121555044+25    -- GLI2/MARCO fusion"

 # Usage

-    probe-generator --statement STMT  --genome GENOME --annotation FILE... [-f] probe-generator --coordinate COORD  --genome GENOME [-f]
+        probe-generator --statements FILE --genome FILE [--annotation FILE...] [-f]

     Options:
-        -c COORD --coordinate=COORD     a file containing coordinate statements -s STMT --statement=STMT        a file containing fusion statements -g GENOME --genome=GENOME       the Ensembl reference genome (FASTA format)
-        -a FILE --annotation=FILE       a genome annotation file in UCSC format -f --force                      run even if the total system memory is insufficient or cannot be determined
+        -s FILE --statements=FILE       a file containing probe statements -g FILE --genome=FILE           the reference genome (FASTA format) -a FILE --annotation=FILE       a genome annotation file in UCSC format -f --force                      run even if the total system memory is insufficient or cannot be determined

+The 'statements' file can contain any of the flavours of probe statements described above, or a mixture.

+## Genome annotations

+When using exon probe statements, `probe-generator` requires a UCSC genome annotation in order to determine the boundaries of the exons.
 Currently, the RefSeq Genes and UCSC Genes annotation files are supported.
 More than one annotation file can be specified for a single run:

     $ probe-generator -s statements.txt -g genome.fa \
                       -a refseq_genes.txt            \
                       -a ucsc_genes.txt

-The resulting probes are printed to stdout in FASTA format.
-The titles of the probes are the probe statements, followed by the unique identifiers of the rows in the annotation file which were used, if applicable.

 Annotations can be downloaded from [the UCSC table browser][ucsc_tables].
 Make sure to use the output format 'all fields from selected table'.

-To prevent memory errors (see below), `probe-generator` will raise a warning if it detects that the total system memory in the current environment is less than 10Gb, or if the total sytem memory cannot be determined (the memory can only be determined on a Linux system at present).
+To prevent memory errors (see below), `probe-generator` will raise a warning if it detects that the total system memory in the current environment is less than 10Gb, or if the total system memory cannot be determined (the memory can only be determined on a Linux system at present).

-The `--force` flag can be used to override this warning in testing situations with a genome file, or if the user is pretty sure that enough memory is available.
-Runnning with `--force` set is STRONGLY discouraged for ordinary use, however.
+The `--force` flag can be used to override this warning in testing situations with a small genome file, or if the user is pretty sure that enough memory is available.
+Running with `--force` set is STRONGLY discouraged for ordinary use, however.

 ## Output

 Probes are printed to standard out in FASTA format.
 The contents of the headers of the probes depend on the type of statement used to specify the probes.

-If probes were specified using coordinate statements, the coordinate statement is printed in the header of each probe:

-    # 1:10-20/2:30-40 -->

-    > 1:10-20/2:30-40
-    AAAAAAAAAATTTTTTTTTT
+In general, the header contains the probe statement (stripped of white-space if necessary) followed by the comment if any.

+Note that white-space is stripped only from the probe statement, not the comments.

-If probe statements are used, the header consists of the probe statement (expanded if necessary), the coordinates of the probe and the unique identifiers of the transcripts used in determining the location of the probe:
+If exon statements are used, the header consists of the probe statement (expanded if necessary), the coordinates of the probe and the unique identifiers of the transcripts used in determining the location of the probe:

     # FOO#exon[1] -10 -> BAR#exon[*] +10 -->

-    > FOO#exon[1] -10 -> BAR#exon[1] +10 1:100/2:200 N000001 N0000002
+    >FOO#exon[1]-10->BAR#exon[1]_+10_1:100/2:200_N000001_N0000002
     ACGTTACGTTGCGCGCGCGC
-    > FOO#exon[1] -10 -> BAR#exon[2] +10 1:100/2:250 N000001 N0000002
+    >FOO#exon[1]-10->BAR#exon[2]+10_1:100/2:250_N000001_N0000002
     ACGTTACGTTATATATATAT
     ... etc